Radar Tracking and Jamming

 1. Select the Transmitter tab.

-2. Select the Specs sub-tab.
+2. Ensure the Specs sub-tab is selected.

 3. Select the Frequency option.